awsdocs/amazon-kendra-developer-guide/doc_source/response-types.md

 ## Question and answer<a name="query-question-answer"></a>

 A question and answer response is returned when Amazon Kendra matches a question with one of the frequently asked questions in your index\.
 The response includes the matching question and answer in the [QueryResultItem](API_QueryResultItem.md) field\.
 It also includes highlight information for query terms detected in query string\.
 The following JSON shows a question and answer response\.
-Note that the response includes the question text
+Note that the response includes the question text\.

 ```
 {